 The Forensic Research Group has several key areas of activity including sex differences in aggression, physical aggression between young men, family violence and women’s offending behaviour, interventions for other and self-directed violence, bullying and attributions towards sexual abuse.

-The Health Research Group has a broad focus on health and well-being with three key themes:
+The Quality of Life Research Group has a broad focus on health and well-being with three key themes:

 To find out more about research in Psychology, please contact:

 Dr. Jeannie Judge